Home Library Translate

 (Guest post from Ron Leeman.)

-I have also recently undertaken some “rough and ready” research into the different dynamics that impact the way change is practiced in the East to that of the West.
+I have also recently undertaken some “rough and ready” research into the different dynamics that impact the way change is practiced in the East and West consultants.
 I am looking at the dynamics from three perspectives:

 1. From Western Consultants who have had experience of and have practised Change & Transformation in Asia.